Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 .
 For PSA core files, some code needs also to be restructured as the key derivation and key agreement code where support for driver is yet to be added.

-The build-time configuration information file for the builtin PSA driver interface implementation is the Mbed TLS one: `include/mbedtls/build_info.h`.
+The build-time configuration information header for the builtin PSA driver interface implementation is the Mbed TLS one: `include/mbedtls/build_info.h`.
 It is based on the minimalist Mbed TLS configuration file `drivers/builtin/mbedtls_config.h` (copied by `scripts/psa_crypto.py` into